Massachusetts Library System

 "It's the precision you get with FirstSearch.
 It's the way things are displayed in a useful manner.
 It's that kind of thing that just makes it one of my favorite tools."

-Interlibrary Loan Manager, Massachusetts Library System
+Former Interlibrary Loan Manager, Massachusetts Library System

 The Massachusetts Library System (MLS) is a state-supported collaborative that fosters relationships with 1,600 diverse libraries all over Massachusetts.
 One of the services MLS offers to these libraries is interlibrary loan (ILL), but it could prove difficult sometimes to locate the exact item needed.
-“FirstSearch®, amongst all of the various OCLC tools, is the best way to find exactly what you're looking for,” said Sue Kaler, ILL Manager for the MLS and its predecessor organizations for over 20 years.
+“FirstSearch®, amongst all of the various OCLC tools, is the best way to find exactly what you're looking for,” said Sue Kaler, former ILL Manager for the MLS and its predecessor organizations.
 “Many of our libraries have their own log-in to FirstSearch,” Sue explained, which makes it very easy for them to request items through MLS.
 “There's a little ILL icon on the top of their page.
 They click on that and hit submit,” she said.
 ILL requests submitted through FirstSearch contain accurate information from the WorldCat database, saving time for staff at lending libraries.

 Jean Williams, Reference Librarian at Cary Memorial Library in Lexington, Massachusetts, said that in her library, “a lot of our interlibrary loan requests start out as reference questions.
 We keep FirstSearch bookmarked on our reference desk.”
 At Cary Memorial Library, staff in several areas rely on FirstSearch.
 “One is our cataloger, because it's essential to her work to be able to match the best catalog record with the most information,” said Jean.
 The acquisitions librarian also uses FirstSearch to help process donations for the library’s new foreign language collections.
 Lexington has a large Chinese population, so the Chinese languages librarian is always looking for new resources in Chinese for these families.
 “She likes the ISBN access on FirstSearch, and she just finds it the quickest and fastest way to get in,” Jean said.